argoproj-labs/argocd-vault-plugin/README.md

 GITHUB_TOKEN: Your Github Personal Access Token
 ```

-#### IBM Secret Manager
+#### IBM Cloud Secret Manager
-For IBM Secret Manager we only support using IAM authentication at this time.
+For IBM Cloud Secret Manager we only support using IAM authentication at this time.

 ##### IAM Authentication
 For IAM Authentication, these are the required parameters:
 ```
-VAULT_ADDR: Your IBM Secret Manager Endpoint
+VAULT_ADDR: Your IBM Cloud Secret Manager Endpoint
 TYPE: secretmanager
 AUTH_TYPE: iam
 IBM_API_KEY: Your IBM Cloud API Key